devdevx/auto_docs/docs/cloud/aws/cert-sap.md

 - Users can belong to many groups.
 - IdP can assume roles too.
 - Access keys allows the user to use the cli.
 - Most IAM policies are stored in AWS as JSON documents.
-They have several policy elements, including a Version, Effect, Action, and Resource.
+They have several policy elements, including a Version, Effect, Action, and Resource (also Condition).

 ## Networking